 Outdoor Kitchens have been on the rise for years.
 It started with homeowners hooking up their barbecues to a constant supply of gas, then came smokers and charcoal barbecues, and now it’s outdoor kitchens including counters and a sink.
 But that’s just the beginning of our fire and heat obsession.
 Following the trends of our Scandinavian brethren, now homeowners are installing fire pits, chimeras, fireplaces and stoves.
 We are also extending our outside time with patio heaters, saunas and blankets.

-It might be a while before most people are interested in or comfortable with splashing in public pools.
+It might be a while before most people are interested in, or comfortable with, splashing in public pools.
 In the meantime, hot tubs are being added in small spaces, and pools to large yards.
 Whatever body of water you want (including plunge pools and lap pools) is sure to be in hot demand.
 After all, if you are going to be stuck at home on the computer, nothing is better than a pool for kids to play in and/or a hot tub where parents can unwind after a day of staring at screens and sitting in chairs.
 And if the Scandinavians continue to influence, we’re expecting to see the Natural pool trend spread to North America.
 These pools are filtered by plants and no chemicals are used to create water clean enough to drink!

 Vegetable Gardens and Cutting Gardens

 Landscape design in the city has typically had a focus on privacy.
 But post pandemic, no one is looking for more isolation.
 Backyards remain private space for gatherings, but there is new interest in front yard social spaces.
 Unlike backyards, sitting out front is a sign that your neighbours are welcome to spontaneously drop by to chat or have a drink on their way by.
 Many a community connection has been made on front yards over the past few years.
+Let us help you rethink how you are using your front yard space and come up with ways to make it more connected to your community.